 - a.
-Describe off-campus resident clinical experiences and include information on the location, arrangements for supervision, evaluation, length of time each resident is assigned and the types of modelling and learning experiences provided. - b.
+Describe off-campus resident clinical experiences and include information on the location, arrangements for supervision, evaluation, length of time each resident is assigned and the types of patients and the treatment provided. - b.
 Provide a list of the affiliation agreements between the institution and any agency or site where residents receive off-site experiences.